Silver Surfer: Publication history

-Created by Jack Kirby, the character first appears in The Fantastic Four #48 (March 1966), the first of a three-issue arc that fans call "The Galactus Trilogy".
+Created by Stan Lee and Jack Kirby, the character first appears in The Fantastic Four #48 (March 1966), the first of a three-issue arc that fans call "The Galactus Trilogy".

 Creation

 Jack Kirby commented on the character's creation during an interview, stating "My conception of the Silver Surfer was a human being from space in that particular form.
 He came in when everybody began surfing—I read about it in the paper.
 The kids in California were beginning to surf.
 I couldn't do an ordinary teenager surfing so I drew a surfboard with a man from outer space on it."